-While SarahCare’s I.T. department periodically examines these logs to ascertain the performance and functionality of our
+SarahCare of Campbell’s I.T. department periodically examines these logs to ascertain the performance and functionality of our website.
+Once these log files are examined for technical purposes, the data contained therein is deleted, and the log files flushed.

-    website, it is the policy of SarahCare of Campbell to never save, collect or aggregate any customer data, or to share

-    any customer data with any third parties for any purpose.
-Once our log files are examined for technical purposes, the

-    data contained therein is deleted, and the log files flushed.

 Google Analytics and IP addresses

 Every computer and device connected to the Internet is assigned an Internet Protocol (IP) address.
 IP addresses are usually assigned in country-based blocks and can often be used to identify the country, state, and city from which a computer is connecting to the Internet.
 Google Analytics uses IP addresses to provide and protect the security of the service, and to give website owners a sense of where in the world their users come from (also known as "IP geo-location").

 Google Analytics cookies

 Google Analytics mainly uses first-party cookies to report on user interactions on Google Analytics customers’ websites.
 These cookies are used to store non-personally identifiable information.
 Browsers do not share first-party cookies across domains.